jonasthewolf/gsn2x/README.md

 The (optional) `supportedBy` gives a list of the supporting arguments.
 Thus, Goal, Strategy and Solution can be listed here.

-The (optional) `inContextOf` links justifications, contexts or assumptions.
+The (optional) `inContextOf` links Justifications, Contexts or Assumptions.

 Every element may have an optional `url` attribute that will be used by Graphviz accordingly for a node in the graph.
 This should support finding information more easily.
 Please note the supported output formats by Graphviz.

+Goals and Strategies can be undeveloped i.e., without supporting Goals, Strategies or Solutions.
+These elements should marked with `undeveloped: true`, otherwise validation will emit warnings.

 ### Example